tgh/BADVideo/ReadMe.txt

 ----------------
  LANGUAGE/TOOLS
 ----------------
 BADVideo is written in C++/CLI with the OpenCV library using Visual Studio 2010.
+Source code kept under revision control using Git.